 Not International Cultural Center.

 Noted as Interprofessional Projects (IPRO) Program; use IPRO or IPRO Program on subsequent references.
 The word interprofessional is used to describe the academic aims of Illinois Tech, although not all academic projects are officially IPRO projects.
 Note that IPROs are required undergraduate academic courses and not independent student-research projects.

 Do not use a comma to offset this suffix, e.g., Bob Smith Jr. The same rule applies to II, III, etc., but not to M.D. or Ph.D., although the use of the latter is discouraged.

 Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship

 Always use full name on first reference.
-On subsequent references Kaplan Institute or the institute are acceptable.
+On subsequent references Kaplan Institute or KI are acceptable.

 The Chicago Transit Authority’s elevated train line.
 It is in quotation marks because it is a nickname, with the “L” referencing elevated, per the AP Style Guide.